linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ### Client Configuration File

 OpenVPN's client-side configuration file is `client.ovpn`.
-When you import an OpenVPN profile, the location of the directory where the credentials are stored does not matter, but this `.ovpn` file needs to be in the same directory as the client certificate and other credentials.
-OpenVPN does not refer to any of these files after import and they do not even need to remain on the client system.
-Create this file on your server so that it can be distributed among your client devices:
+When you import an OpenVPN profile, the location of the directory where the credentials are stored doesn't matter, but this `.ovpn` file needs to be in the same directory as the client certificate and all other credentials.
+OpenVPN does not refer to any of these files after importing and they do not need to remain on the client system.
+Create this file on your Linode so that it can be distributed to your client devices:

 {: .file}
 client.ovpn